pierstoyanov/bulls-cows/README.md

-#Bulls and Cows (Mastermind) running as a webapp with Python/Django.
+#The game Bulls and Cows (Mastermind) as a Python/Django webapp.